mvolkmann/blog/src/next-js.md

 Next.js supports the following features:

-- server-side rendering (SSR) for first render efficiency and better search engine optimization (SEO);
+- server-side rendering (SSR)

+  This improves first render efficiency and search engine optimization (SEO).
-  hydrates JavaScript in client
+  JavaScript is hydrated in the client.

 - static site generation (SSG) at build time and on request
 - code splitting
 - prefetching

+  In dev mode this occurs when hovering over a link.
+  In prod mode this occurs for all links on a page when the page is loaded.
+  To run in prod mode, enter `npm run build` and `npm run start`.

 - serverless functions

 Next.js requires Node.js 16.8 or later.